-Because there can be situations during the course of the tenure or promotion application process that could positively affect the candidate's chances of success (e.g., an additional article accepted for publication), the candidate can provide updates via written memo to the evaluative body currently reviewing the tenure applications.
+Because there can be situations during the course of the promotion or tenure application process that could positively affect the candidate's chances of success (e.g., an additional article accepted for publication), the candidate can provide updates via written memo to the evaluative body currently reviewing the tenure applications.
 These updates must be limited to the material already mentioned in the original application and must be properly documented.

-Except when the Provost remands a case to the college and University promotion and tenure committees, tenure and promotion are unidirectional processes.
+Except when the Provost remands a case to the college and University promotion and tenure committees, promotion and tenure are unidirectional processes.
 Consequently, these evaluations may not be referred back to a previous evaluative committee or individual once the committee or individual has rendered a decision.
 Provost remands are discussed in section 5.8.1.2.3 above.

 However, candidate rebuttals to recommendations made by the evaluative officers and committees are permitted at the following levels: (1) after the school promotion and tenure committee's and the school director's letters have been submitted, (2) after the college promotion and tenure committee's and the dean's letters have been submitted, and (3) after the University Promotion and Tenure Committee's letter has been submitted.
 If the candidate wishes to provide a rebuttal, it must be done within ten working days of the receipt of the relevant letters.
-Rebuttal letters must be provided to the proper university office at which point a university staff or administrator will place the rebuttal letters in their application.
+Rebuttal letters must be provided to the proper university office at which point a university staff or administrator will place the rebuttal letter immediately after the referenced evaluative letter.
+Candidates do not place their rebuttal letters in their application.
 Rebuttals from other individuals are not permitted.